Have you been using the same rhyme scheme over and over? Try a new one from this list of 7.

 This one’s tough to pull off.
 To relieve monotony, you might try making some of the lines much shorter than the others—varying line length will make it sound less predictable.

-Line 2 is all alone, left hanging.
+One of the lines in each of these schemes is left hanging.
 This scheme contains a bit of tension — try it and see.

-If you’ve been mostly using ABAB and AABB like I was, try one of the rhyme schemes above for the verse sections of your next song.
-Write the scheme at the top of the page and get started–if you need a song idea, no worries–you can free write until an interesting lyric premise falls out.
+If you’ve been mostly using ABAB and AABB like I did for years, try one of the rhyme schemes above for the verses of a new lyric.
+Write the scheme at the top of a blank page and get started.
+If you need a song idea, no worries–you can free write until an interesting lyric premise falls out.

 photo by Pen Waggener